 Lean on Friends and Co-Workers for Advice

-In most cases, one or more co-worker and friend will have experience with pregnancy during employment.
+In most cases, one or more co-workers and friends will have experience with pregnancy during employment.
 Ask questions about how they handled the situation.
 This can be especially helpful if co-workers had told your current employer about their pregnancy and planned through maternity leave, short term disability and return to work.